Atomic Research Nuggets

 EnjoyHQ is a research repository with tools for aggregating research data from multiple places, searching and organizing data, and easily sharing your findings with stakeholders.
 It has a wide suite of integrations and flexible pricing plans to grow with your team.

-Roberta Dombrowski, VP of User Research at User Interviews, chose EnjoyHQ as our repository tool.
+Roberta Dombrowski, former VP of User Research at User Interviews, chose EnjoyHQ as our repository tool.
 Hear her discuss the process of rolling out our repository in this Awkward Silences podcast episode

-Learn how to implement atomic research using EnjoyHQ in this article by Sofia Quintero, Founder of EnjoyHQ with UserZoom.
+Learn how to implement atomic research using EnjoyHQ in this article by Sofia Quintero, Founder of EnjoyHQ, with UserZoom.

 Aurelius